 There are fewer NAIA tennis recruiting rules, which allows these programs to contact recruits at any point in the athlete’s high school career.
 NAIA coaches generally begin their recruiting process after NCAA programs have filled their rosters.
 These programs aim to offer recruits who were passed up by NCAA programs an opportunity to compete at the collegiate level for an NAIA team.
 NAIA coaches prioritize recruits that are more than just a good fit athletically, but also socially and academically.

-College coaches can begin making verbal offers starting June 15 after the recruit’s sophomore year.
-To officially accept an athletic scholarship by signing a National Letter of Intent (NLI), recruits must wait until National Signing Day during their senior year.
+College coaches can begin making verbal offers starting June 15 after a recruit’s sophomore year.
+However, recruits must wait until National Signing Day during their senior year to officially accept an athletic scholarship by signing a financial aid agreement.

 International recruits must follow a different set of recruiting rules than student-athletes in the U.S. These rules vary from country to country.
 Additionally, international recruits must navigate different challenges in the recruiting process, such as translating academic results into the American format, taking the required American standardized tests and applying for a student visa.
 Recruits can access the NCAA Guide to International Academic Standards for Athletics Eligibility on the NCAA website.